Joseph Leo Koerner

 Victor S. Thomas Professor of the History of Art and Architecture

 Joseph Leo Koerner teaches the history of art and architecture from the late Middle Ages through the present, focusing largely on the cultures of Northern Europe, especially Germany, Flanders, and Austria.
 In addition to general surveys of art history—including surveys of Northern Renaissance and Baroque art, a history of Western art conducted in reverse chronology, and a gateway humanities course for incoming undergraduates—he has taught thematic courses on iconoclasm, the Christian altarpiece, landscape painting, European representations of the Ottoman Empire, the aesthetics of the ugly, self-portraiture, visual evidence, Romanticism, memory, monuments, Viennese modernism, Adam and Eve, the concept of the enemy, monuments, and art in a state of siege.
 He also teaches monographic courses on a wide range of artists, including Hieronymus Bosch, Albrecht Dürer, Caspar David Friedrich, and William Kentridge.
 Many of his courses are object-based and conducted in the Harvard Art Museums.
-He is currently a voting affiliate of Harvard's German Languages and Literature Department.

 Born in Pittsburgh, Pennsylvania, and raised there and in Vienna, Austria, Koerner studied History, the Arts, and Letter at Yale University (B.A.
 1980), English Literature at Cambridge University (M.A.
 1982), and philosophy and German literature at the University of Heidelberg (1982-3) before entering the graduate program in History of Art at U.C.
 Berkeley (M.A.
 1985, Ph.D.
 1988).
 After three years as Junior Fellow at Harvard’s Society of Fellows (1986-9), he joined the Harvard faculty, where he was Assistant Professor of Fine Art (1989-1991) and Professor (1991-1999).
 1999-2001 he was Professor of Modern Art History at the University of Frankfurt, and afterwards moved to London, where he was Professor at University College London (2001-2004) and the Courtauld Institute of Art (2004-2007).
 He is currently the Victor S. Thomas Professor of History of Art and Architecture and Affiliate of German Languages and Literature at Harvard.
-He also serves as Senior Fellow of Harvard’s Society of Fellows.
+He also serves, since 2008, as Senior Fellow of Harvard’s Society of Fellows.

 At Harvard, Koerner has organized exhibitions of Early Netherlandish Painting (1990), German Renaissance Art (1993), Pieter Bruegel’s engravings (1995), Netherlandish prints 1550-1675 (1999), and Adam and Eve (2018).
 At the Austrian National Gallery in 1997, he curated a retrospective of the work of his father, the painter Henry Koerner (1915-1991).
 In 2002, he collaborated with Bruno Latour and Peter Weibel on the exhibition "Iconoclash: Beyond the Image Wars" at the Center for Art and Media in Karlsruhe, and he contributed to Latour and Weibel’s exhibitions "Making Things Public" and "Reset Modernity!"
 Koerner’s books include Die Suche nach dem Labyrinth—Der Mythos von Dädalus und Ikarus (1983), Caspar David Friedrich and the Subject of Landscape (1990), The Moment of Self-Portraiture in German Renaissance Art (1993), Unheimliche Heimat—Henry Koerner 1915-1991 (1997), The Reformation of the Image (2004), Dürer's Hands (2006), and Bosch and Bruegel: From Enemy Painting to Everyday Life (2016).